The Bankrate promise

 The bottom line

-The three main credit bureaus pull from a wide variety of information in order to put together your credit reports.
+The three main credit bureaus pull from a wide variety of information in order to put your credit reports together.
 Keep in mind, the credit bureaus are heavily regulated by the Fair Credit Reporting Act, which restricts and limits how they collect or share consumer information.
 Take advantage of your free annual credit report from AnnualCreditReport.com, and if you happen to find an error, contact the credit bureau and file a dispute.
 To keep in line with the law, the corresponding credit bureau(s) must address a mistake if they find one listed on your credit report.